-Any type of change in the color of the smoke, white smoke from exhaust for example, is surely a sign that there is a problem with your beloved car.
+Any type of change in the color of the smoke, white smoke from exhaust, for example, is surely a sign that there is a problem with your beloved car.
 The severity could be varying depending on the type of smoke.
 The problem might be caused by condensation gathering and may not have any apparent implications.
 But drivers need to understand, what does white smoke mean?
-In this article, Car From Japan experts will give you a clear answer about main causes of white smoke issue and best way to eradicate this disturbing problems.
-At the end, we also mention some frequent asked questions that are closely related to this issue.
+In this article, Car From Japan experts will give you a clear answer about main causes of white smoke issue and the best way to eradicate these disturbing problems.
+In the end, we also mention some frequently asked questions that are closely related to this issue.
 Now, let’s go!

 - What Does White Smoke Mean?